Shucach/Quick-Start-Gulp/README.md

 # Quick-Start-Gulp
 <p>Quick start when creating a new project.
-Calculated for Frontend Developer</p>
+Special for Frontend Developer</p>

 <h2>Install</h2>
 <p>To install it will be enough to download files to the repository and run several commands.</p>